 Is your Neighbour Corrupt?
 Would you know?

-Is it my imagination or do we seem to be awash with corruption at the moment?
+Is it our imagination or do we seem to be awash with corruption at the moment?

 And no, we are not talking about shady South American drug cartels, we’re talking about supposedly legitimate businesses that buy from our Governments and supply our public services.

 A new study by RAND Europe and posted by Marino Donati in Ethics, Procurement, Public sector, Risk said the annual total cost of corruption in Europe is as much as €990bn (£780bn).
 This is what it looks like: £780,000,000,000 and considering that there are 508m people living in the EU that equates to about £1525 per person.
 Frightening isn’t it?